What is a Ghost? An explanation free of religion & superstition

 The mysterious man was a butler.
-He walked the route from wine cellar to dining room for every meal.
-Over and over, creating energy repeating long after his death.
+He walked the route from that wine cellar to dining room every day.
+Over and over for years, creating energy repeating long after his death.

 Is the Butler really there?
-We say no. He didn’t react to either little girl and never swayed from his task.
+We say no. Because he didn’t react to little girls and never swayed from his task.

 Can a ghost be conscious?